The Peculiarity of Average People in the Photographs of Lisette Model

 Lisette Model Photography at Boca Raton Museum of Art

 The exhibition Lisette Model: Photographs from the Canadian Photography Institute of the National Gallery of Canada is on view at the Boca Raton Museum of Art in Boca Raton, Florida until October 21st, 2018.
-It will provide an insight into the work of this extraordinary photographer which exemplifies the European photographic tradition and its influence on American modern photography.
+It will provide an insight into the practice of this extraordinary photographer which exemplifies the European photographic tradition and its influence on American modern photography.

 The show is organized by the Boca Raton Museum of Art in partnership with the Canadian Photography Institute of the National Gallery of Canada.
 Founding Partner of the Canadian Photography Institute is Scotiabank.